slmjkdbtl/dirty_rust/README.md

 - Why should I just this over ggez or amethyst?
 > You should not.
 This is my personal toolkit, not intented to compete or relate to any other libs.
 - Is it fast?
 > Fast enough, not crazy fast.
-2D sprite batching is done by default, no other notable performance tricks.
+Batch drawing is done by default, no other notable performance tricks.
 - Pineapple on pizza?
 > Yes.